 Abakan, Republic of Khakassia, Russia

-License holder and operator of the exploration at the Uzhunzhul license area.
+License holder, the Uzhunzhul license area.

 1% owned by AUR AB